-- Easy to Use: Provided the worker has completed a ladder safety training course.
+- Easy to use: Provided the worker has completed a ladder safety training course.

 On the other hand, ladders have a number of limitations as well, including:

-- No Safety Rails: On a ladder, there are usually no railings or guards to keep you in an enclosed area, making the potential for falls that much higher.
+- No safety rails: On a ladder, there are usually no railings or guards to keep you in an enclosed area, making the potential for falls that much higher.

-Adjustable Work Platforms
+Safety Work Platforms

 A number of multi-use, height-adjustable platforms have made their way into the market lately, and they’re gaining traction quickly.
-Most adjustable work platforms are designed to increase safety and productivity and come in a number of models with different features.

 The only downsides to adjustable work platforms are:

-- Up-Front Cost: Yes, you will definitely pay a little more up front for an adjustable work platform.
+- Up-front cost: Yes, you will definitely pay a little more up front for an adjustable work platform.
 However, the long-term cost savings you’ll experience once you invest in one will surely negate that initial price.